 WBC's are colourless.
 They do not have haemoglobin and are nucleated cells.
-It is found in the bone marrow, spleen, thymus and lymph nodes.
-They are capable of amoeboid movement Erythrocytes The white blood corpuscles can be grouped into two categories:
+It is found in the bone marrow, spleen, thymus and

-1. Granulocytes 2.
-Agranulocytes.
+Granulocytes Agranulocytes.

 Granulocytes They contain granules in their cytoplasm.
 Their nucleus is irregular or lobed.
 The granulocytes are of three types